Kingdom of Warri: Interregnum and British conquest (1848–1900)

+Nana’s tenure coincided with the kingdom’s final years of independence.
+On 16 July 1884, Warri chiefs signed a protectorate treaty aboard HMS Flirt with British officials, supplemented by an addendum on 6 August, granting British traders and missionaries access to Itsekiri territory, including the Benin, Warri, and Escravos rivers.
+In 1894, a dispute with the British led to Nana’s defeat by the Royal Navy, ending Warri’s autonomy and integrating it into the Lagos Colony.
+By 1900, Chief Dore Numa was appointed paramount chief under the Southern Nigeria Protectorate, marking full colonial incorporation.

 The Size Of The Kingdom Of Warri

-In the work of Jean-François Landolphe published from his diary described the size of Warri Kingdom “The sovereign of this state owns not only both banks of the Benin river but also all the rivers of these parts as far as the tributaries of the Calabar or are near to it."
+In the work of Jean-François Landolphe published from his diary described the size of Warri Kingdom:

+The sovereign of this state owns not only both banks of the Benin river but also all the rivers of these parts as far as the tributaries of the Calabar or are near to it.

 Military

 In 1656, the equipment of the Warri military was dominated by arrows and javelins with the use of few muskets.
 By the following century, Warri forces became accustomed to firearms.
 In the late 18th century, the naval vessels of Warri were equipped with simple sails and primary sources documented that such vessels could carry some personnel of about 100.
 According to historian Thornton, the Warri navy was unfamiliar with tacking.
 Shields were built onto the vessels to provide protection for the personnel.
 Warri vessels may have utilized artillery.
 Jean-François Landolphe provided a description of the King's canoes in the early 19th century which he mentions to have mounted 7 blunderbusses arranged in series on a swivel.
 As a result, these guns could fire simultaneously and Landolphe states they were rarely used.
+Warri's military was largely naval as its armed forces seldom fought on land.
+A traveller estimated its naval and marine forces to number 60,000.

+Itsekiris and the Europeans

+The Itsekiri people were among the first ethnic groups in present-day Nigeria to come into contact with Europeans.
+Their earliest recorded interaction occurred along the Benin River, which the Itsekiri call Odo-Okun.
+The first Itsekiri settlement to be documented was Tebu, around the year 1500, by the Portuguese explorer Duarte Pacheco Pereira.
+In his work Esmeraldo de Situ Orbis, Pereira wrote:

+The Itsekiri acted as middlemen between European traders and the various communities of the hinterland.
+This role brought them significant wealth and influence, and many European visitors remarked on their intelligence, trade skill, and sophistication.

+The British explorer Mary Henrietta Kingsley described the Itsekiri (whom she referred to as the "Jakri") in highly favorable terms:

+Also, Major Arthur Glyn Leonard, a British soldier and ethnographer who visited the Niger Delta in the early 1900s, wrote:

+Another European traveler and scholar, Sir Harry Hamilton Johnston, also commented on the Itsekiri in his account The Niger Delta: